 |

-One of several talks and demonstrations going on inside the biomes.
+We enjoyed several talks and demonstrations that took place inside the

-Check out the Eden Project website for the full story with details of
+biomes.
+Check out the Eden Project website for the full story,

-opening times and tons of information on plant species, see our UK
+with tons of information on the plant species, plus other Cornwall

 |